 In July 2013 I was able to start my PhD at the Centre for Marine Science and Technology at Curtin University, examining the behavioural and acoustical responses of coastal dolphins to noisy environments.
 I primarily worked with bottlenose dolphins (Swan River) and snubfin dolphins (Roebuck Bay) in Western Australia.
 If you have a spare couple of minutes, check out my winning presentation from the 3-Minute-Thesis (3MT) Competition!

 I completed my PhD in 2017, publishing the results as a series of six papers.
 I then spent 1.5yrs undertaking some postdoctoral work at Curtin, which continued studying dolphins and marine soundscapes within the Swan River.
 During this time I also assisted with research projects at the Department of Biodiversity, Conservation and Attractions (DBCA) and the University of Western Australia, as well as some casual work as an Environmental Consultant involved in marine impact assessments in Australia and SE Asia.

-As of August 2018, I will be undertaking a new adventure as a Lecturer in Marine Biology with the University of Portsmouth.
+As of August 2018, I will be undertaking a new adventure as a Lecturer in Marine Vertebrate Zoology with the University of Portsmouth.
 This also means moving back to the UK, which (after 8yrs Down Under) will be an adventure in itself!
 But I am looking forward to expanding my teaching experience, developing new materials, supervising students, and getting some exciting projects off the ground.
 Stay tuned!